MyCryptoHQ/support.mycrypto.com/src/content/networks/run-your-own-node-with-mycrypto.md

 ##### Connect to your Node Hosted Somewhere

-* Go to `https://mycrypto.com/` or your local `index.html` in the MyCrypto folder
+* Go to `https://mycrypto.com/` or your local MyCrypto application.

-* In upper right corner there is a node switcher.
+* In upper right corner (MyCrypto website) or bottom left (MyCrypto desktop application) there is a node switcher.
 Here is where you can select which node / chain you are connected to.

 *  Click it & choose `Add Custom Node`